The Clare Local Association is active in planning advocacy and manages the Mullaghmore Nature Reserve, which is beside the Burren National Park.

 - KULYANA Communities Combatting Climate Change who are preparing for a busy time ahead.

-Anny Wise is authorised to make planning submissions to the Local Authority and to recommend appeals for approval by An Taisce Advocacy Head Office.
+Planning submissions and appeals to An Bord Pleanala are managed centrally by Head Office.
 See the policy note An Taisce – Its role in the built environment planning process.

 The Association uses the Default Standing Orders, but amended in 2014 to allow using email for notifications and decisions.